 You are bound by the terms and conditions and conditions of carriage of our suppliers and independent contractors which we incorporate into these booking conditions which may limit or exclude liability to you.
 Copies are available on request or online on www.rivieratravel.co.uk/conditionsofsuppliers.

-For guidance we have details on our website of passport and visa requirement for British citizens booking our holidays, together with details of any compulsory health requirements.
+For guidance we have details on our website of passport and visa requirements applicable to our holidays, together with details of any compulsory health requirements.
 It is, however, your responsibility to ensure you have and comply with passport and visa requirements, and you are aware of all recommended vaccinations and health precautions.
 We cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to comply with these requirements.

-The Foreign and Commonwealth Office publishes regularly updated travel information on its website www.gov.uk/foreign-travel-advice which we recommend you consult.
+The Foreign and Commonwealth Office publishes regularly updated travel information on its website www.gov.uk/foreign-travel-advice which we recommend you consult before booking and in good time before departure.

-We hold an Air Travel Organiser's Licence issued by the Civil Aviation Authority (ATOL number 3430).
-When you buy an ATOL protected flight or flight inclusive holiday* from us, you will receive an ATOL Certificate.
+We hold an Air Travel Organiser's Licence issued by the UK Civil Aviation Authority (ATOL number 3430).
+All flights and flight inclusive holidays in this brochure are financially protected by the ATOL scheme.
+When you buy an ATOL protected flight or flight inclusive package from us, you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
 If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit, you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent or your credit card issuer where applicable.
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.
+The Civil Aviation Authority can be contacted at Gatwick Airport South, West Sussex, RH6 0YR, UK tel +44 (0)333 103 6350, e-mail email@example.com www.caa.co.uk.

 We are a member of ABTA (ABTA number V4744).
-If your holiday does not include flights, ABTA will financially protect your holiday by ensuring you receive a refund or, if your arrangements include return travel to the UK (other than flights) you are returned to the UK in the event that your holiday cannot be provided as a result of our insolvency.
-Please go to www.abta.com.
-For further information about ABTA, the Code of Conduct and the arbitration scheme contact ABTA at 30 Park Street, London, SE1 9EQ www.abta.com.
+If your holiday does not include flights, ABTA will financially protect your holiday by ensuring you receive a refund or, if your arrangements include return travel (other than flights) you are returned to your point of departure in the event that your holiday cannot be provided as a result of our insolvency.
+ABTA can be contacted at 30 Park Street, London SE1 9EQ, UK tel +44 (0)20 3117 0599 www.abta.com.

 In accordance with EU Directive (EC) No 2111/2005, we are required to bring to your attention the existence of a “Community list” which contains details of air carriers who are subject to an operating ban within the EU.
 The Community list is available for inspection at https://ec.europa.eu/transport/modes/air/safety/air-ban/search_en .
 We are required to advise you of the actual carrier(s) (or, if the actual carrier(s) is not known, the likely carrier(s)) that will operate your flight(s) at the time of booking.
 Where we are only able to inform you of the likely carrier(s) at the time of booking, we shall inform you of the identity of the actual carrier(s) as soon as we become aware of this.
 Any change to the operating carrier(s) after your booking has been confirmed will be notified to you as soon as possible.
 If the carrier becomes subject to an operating ban as above as a result of which we/the carrier are unable to offer you a suitable alternative the provisions of clause 9 Changes and cancellation by us will apply.
 We are not always in a position at the time of booking to confirm the flight timings which will be used in connection with your flight.
 The flight timings shown in our brochure, website and/or on your confirmation invoice are for guidance only and are subject to alteration and confirmation.
 Flight timings are outside our control.
 They are set by airlines and are subject to various factors including air traffic control restrictions, weather conditions and the ability of passengers to check in on time.